John-B9/UO-Sagas/README.md

 These are the scripts you can run, which define a list with crafting items for every skill range, maybe some pre-work (like picking up a fishsteak from the ground and putting it in the inventory), and then call the crafting loop from CLLib.

 NOTE: The list of items for every skill range is not complete to 120 progression, some go only to 70 (I didn't continue after Adena for some), but you can extend with what you want.
 All you need is to add an entry, knowing the gump button IDs (you can get those via "Start Recording" in the assistant, clicking in the buttons of what you want to craft, and putting the values in "category", "craft" and "final").
 When I get to those skill levels, I'll update what I have here.

+## IO (Items Organization) Lib

+Utility functions for organizing items

+### IODropTrash

+Don't craft and leave things on the ground...
+That is not good for the environment!

+Put them into a pouch, and drop the pouch instead!

 ## IP (Item Properties) Lib